The thought that God doesn’t exist enters my mind periodically.

 When lacking confidence and doubt begins to enter your mind, let your weak faith cling to our mighty God.
 Ask Him for faith, and consider like the man in Mark 9 who cries oud “Lord, I believe; help my unbelief!” that in your asking, you have already received.

-Robin is a key part of the 20’s and 30’s ministry at Central and has led in so many ways all across the church for several years.
+Robin is a key part of the young adults ministry at Central and has led in so many ways all across the church for several years.
 You may also spot him playing the cello on a Sunday as part of the worship team!